meteatamel/wasm-basics/samples/hello-wagi/README.md

 sudo mv ./wagi /usr/local/bin/wagi
 ```

-## Create a console app and compile for Wasm/Wasi
+## Create a .NET app for WAGI

-This console app can be in any language that can compile to Wasm/Wasi.
-For this
-sample, let's use a .NET console app.
+For this sample, let's use a .NET console app.

 ```sh
 dotnet new console -n HelloWagi